Updated Jul 2026

 Understanding Capital Gains Tax in FY 2025-26

-Capital gains tax applies to profits from selling assets like stocks, mutual funds, or property in India.
-For FY 2025-26, with updated tax rates and exemptions, understanding capital gains is vital for investors to minimize tax liability and maximize returns.
-This guide explains short-term and long-term capital gains, exemptions, and strategies, tailored for Indian taxpayers.
+Capital gains tax applies to profits from selling assets like stocks, mutual funds, or property.
+For FY 2025-26 understanding short-term and long-term gains, exemptions, and strategies is vital.
+Use our Capital Gains Calculator for instant estimates.

 Types of Capital Gains